Kale and fruit breakfast shakes are all the rage now. But, there are ways to make this nutrient-dense drink even better for you.

 You also want to make sure you put plenty of fat in your smoothie – can you say Brain Octane™?
 Many vitamins and nutrients can’t be absorbed without enough fat, so a fat-free smoothie is a waste of nutrients.

 And when you’re picking your kale, go for dinosaur kale instead of curly kale.
 Curly kale is just dinosaur kale that has been stressed by its environment, and has more toxins like oxalic acid.

 Read the full post for the recipe!

-Kale shakes are popular for breakfast, due in large part to my friend and comedian Joe Rogan, who has one every morning with his Bulletproof® Coffee.
+Kale shakes are popular for breakfast these days, even though they sound gross.
 Kale has nutrients that make people feel healthier, lose weight, and just kick more ass.
 It’s a huge upgrade over toxic sugar-filled cereal, muffins, and yogurt commonly known as “breakfast.”